win7/parallel_social_spider_optimization/README.md

 - population.c      :   This file contains the functions of the SSO algorithm for the clustering problem  that interact with the ClusterCenter and Spider structures.
 - spider.c     		: 	This file contains functions to interact with the Spider data structure.
 - structs.h        	:	This file contains the definition of clusterCenter, spider, population and auxPopulation structures.
+- topology.c        :   This file contains the migrations functions for P-SSO.
 - utils.c 	        :   This file contains some auxiliary functions.

 ## Usage